seek-ret/installation/docker/minio.md

 Sniffer docker will passively sniff target container traffic and move the pcaps to the remote bucket.
 Supported buckets: S3, GCS and Azure blob storage.

+## Self-hosted Bucket Setup

-You must provide ACCESS_KEY and SECRET_KEY for the bucket (with write, read and delete permissions) via the configuration to the docker.
+You must provide ACCESS_KEY and SECRET_ACCESS_KEY for the bucket (with write, read and delete permissions) via the configuration to the docker.

 ## Installation